Summer Beauty Guide: Skin And Hair Care Tips For The Heat

 rich in vitamin A, B, C and E, improved hair health

-By oiling the hair regularly (once per week, try it) you are doing two things.
-A scalp massage will strengthen
+By oiling the hair (once per week, try it) you are doing two things.
+A scalp massage

-your roots and stimulate new growth, by blood circulation.
+will strengthen your roots and stimulate new growth.
 An oiling, the hair shaft receives protection.

 Caring for your Hair